ipfabric/docs/docs/Getting_Started/Overview/How_Discovery_Works/Discovery_Issues/quagga-frr.md

-# How to configure Quagga/FRR to work with IP Fabric
+# How To Configure Quagga/FRR To Work With IP Fabric

 When running discovery, IP Fabric needs to connect directly to the device console.